lisaatea/se_project_aroundtheus/README.md

 # Around the U.S.

 This is the third project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, working from Figma design specifications for mobile and desktop layouts.
+It was created using HTML, CSS, and Javascript, working from Figma design specifications for mobile and desktop layouts.

 ## Project features